buildbuddy-io/buildbuddy/docs/rbe-platforms.md

 Some cloud providers may also allow the use of long-lived tokens, which can be set directly in your `platform` definition, rather than at the command line.
-For example, GCR allows setting a username of `_json_key` and then using a service account's JSON key as the password:
+For example, GCR allows setting a username of `_json_key` and then using a service account's [JSON-format private key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) as the password:

 ```python
 SERVICE_ACCOUNT_KEY = """